 GPS projects that Santa Fe County will continue to grow, while the populations of Taos and Rio Arriba Counties will decline, as detailed on Table 7.8.
+These population projections do not incorporate 2020 Census results, which are expected to become available in the fall of 2022.
+TMDL implementation planners should seek out the most current projections, if the information is relevant to their project.
 Future population change will have only indirect bearing on water quality in Grassy Creek since it is located in an unpopulated headwaters area of the Carson National Forest.